manikandanraji/twitter-clone-backend/README.md

 # Twitter Clone - Backend

 Built with Prisma + GraphQL
-If you are looking for the backend repo, it lives here [backend](https://github.com/manikandanraji/twitter-clone-backend)
+If you are looking for the frontend repo, it lives here [frontend](https://github.com/manikandanraji/twitter-clone-frontend)

 # The Stack